nagarajurahul/terraform-azure-infrastructure-quotes-app/README.md

   - Reusability across multiple teams/projects

 - CI/CD pipeline with GitHub Actions.
-  - Branch protection on production
+  - Branch protection for production branch on production
   - Merge only after review and approval from senior
-  - Deploy to prod trigerred only multiple approvals
+  - Deploy to prod trigerred only after multiple approvals

 - Secure networking with private endpoints.
   - Data transimitted internally over private network in Azure